darinz/ML/01_linear_models/01_linear_regression/04_probabilistic_interpretation.md

 The model predicts a hyperplane in feature space, with noise around it.

+**Visual Analogy: The Multi-dimensional Space Problem** Think of multiple features like navigating in 3D space:
+- **Navigation Plane**: Systematic part - the route we plan
+- **Navigation Errors**: Random part - deviations from the planned route
+- **Route Planning**: Linear model - how to plan the route
+- **Route Optimization**: Parameter estimation - find the best route
+- **Navigation Analysis**: Error analysis - understand route deviations
+- **Route Prediction**: Model application - predict future routes

 ### Why Linear Models?

+**Real-World Analogy: The Tool Selection Problem** Think of linear models like choosing the right tool:
+- **Simple Tools**: Linear models - easy to use and understand
+- **Complex Tools**: Non-linear models - powerful but harder to use
+- **Tool Reliability**: Linear models - well-understood and reliable
+- **Tool Versatility**: Linear models - work well for many problems
+- **Tool Maintenance**: Linear models - easy to maintain and debug
+- **Tool Extension**: Linear models - foundation for more complex tools

 **Advantages:**
 1. **Interpretability**: Each coefficient has a clear meaning